Immigration status and benefits for Afghans in the U.S.

 Special Immigrant Visa (SIV)

 You can apply for an SIV if you were employed by the U.S. government, a U.S. contractor, or ISAF in Afghanistan for at least one year.
-Once you have an approved I-360 SIV, you can apply for a Green Card with Form I-485.
+Once you have a Chief of Mission Approval Letter (and, if required, an approved I-360 SIV), you can apply for a Green Card with Form I-485.
 You may have to attend an interview at your local USCIS office.
 You may be asked questions related to your status.

 Asylum